-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness techniques, improving their ability to deliver high- quality education tailored to diverse learning needs.
-For unduplicated students, who may face additional academic challenges, having skilled teachers is crucial for ensuring that their academic needs are met effectively.
-5.6 Action: Credential / Certification Support Need: Ensuring all teachers that are providing instruction for unduplicated students are credentialed and have appropriate certifications.
-Scope: LEA-wide With a student body composed of 99% unduplicated pupils, any school-wide action inherently focuses on addressing their specific educational needs and challenges.
-Our unduplicated students face unique barriers that can impact their academic performance and overall school engagement.
-Implementing actions that are broadly beneficial yet target the needs of unduplicated pupils ensures that resources are allocated equitably.
-This strategic focus maximizes the impact and support by directing our funds toward interventions that address the most prevalent needs within our school community.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 5.3 Action: Instructional Support Staff Development Need: We heard from our educational partners for the need to continue offering focused teacher and instructional support teams professional development and coaching to ensure all staff are equipped to meet the needs of all students.
+Scope: LEA-wide Providing professional development and coaching to our instructional support staff is a strategic action that supports unduplicated populations by enhancing the quality of education they receive.
+Professional development and coaching equips instructional support staff, who frequently work 1:1 and in small groups with our unduplicated students, with effective strategies and instructional techniques, improving their ability to deliver high quality education tailored to diverse learning needs.
+For unduplicated students, who may face additional academic challenges, having skilled support staff is crucial for ensuring that their academic needs are met effectively.
+1.4: SBAC ELA 1.5: SBAC Math 5.1: % of teachers appropriately assigned and credentialed 5.2: Teacher sense of safety and connectedness 5.6 Action: Credential / Certification Support Need: Ensuring all teachers that are providing instruction for unduplicated students are credentialed and have appropriate certifications.
 Providing teachers with credential and certification support directly benefits unduplicated populations by ensuring that students have access to qualified and highly skilled educators.
 While this action is principally directed at supporting our unduplicated populations to ensure they have teachers who are appropriately credentialed, all students benefit from having 100% of teachers in the building fully credentialed.
-By supporting teachers in obtaining and maintaining their credentials and certifications, schools ensure that educators are up-to-date with current educational standards and practices.
-This leads to higher quality teaching, which is crucial for 1.4: SBAC ELA 1.5: SBAC Math 5.1: % of teachers appropriately assigned and credentialed 5.2: Teacher sense of safety and connectedness (Learning Environment)
+1.4: SBAC ELA 1.5: SBAC Math 5.1: % of teachers appropriately assigned and credentialed 5.2: Teacher sense of safety and connectedness Scope: LEA-wide By supporting teachers in obtaining and maintaining their credentials and certifications, schools ensure that educators are up-to-date with current educational standards and practices.
+This leads to higher quality teaching, which is crucial for students from unduplicated populations who may need more structured and effective educational support to overcome socioeconomic and language barriers.
+Control and Accountability Plan for Alpha: Cornerstone A Credential programs often include specialized training that equips teachers to better address the Page 56 of 1